 Periodically I get asked questions about computing in the age before Linux, OSX, Microsoft Windows (NT based), Google, and Stack Overflow.
-Sometimes I encourage people to look historical systems because I believe they would learn from these early systems.
+I encourage people to look at historical systems that can inspire and teach important lessons.
 The following are sites which are preserving the past.
 Some of these links are to wikipedia and should be replaced with link to something that tells the story and significance of these systems more effectively.
 I think itβs amazing that people today can experience what computing was like in the 1970s and 1980s.

 Operating Systems

 - Multicians: Wonderful site providing history of Multics and clear explanation of why Multics matters.
 Many first.
-Complete and consistent OS which when first produced was “large” is much smaller that many operating systems that followed it.
+Complete and consistent OS which when first produced was considered “large”, but later was much smaller that many operating systems that followed it.
 You can run Multics in a simulator on your own machine.
-Multics simulator on a Raspberry Pi is faster than the original production systems. π
+Multics simulator on a Raspberry Pi is faster than the original production systems that supported hundreds of simultaneously

 - KeyKOS a secure capability based system.
 Nice memorial for Norm Hardys